CristinaRuth/cristina-ruth/src/pages/posts/5-ways-writing-documentation-helps-YOU.md

 * When we're setting up our machines to have a local working environment for an open source project, we read through their "Setup.md" documentation.

+And more.

 ## How Documentation Helps YOU

 In this article, we'll walk through 5 ways writing documentation helps **you**:

-1. Improve Your Writing Skills
+1. Improve your writing skills.

 1. Help yourself in the future.